MatAtBread/nodent/README.md

 	--noengine		Performance test the underlying engine's support for async and await (e.g. Chrome v53, node.js v7 with flags) --syntax	 	Check the parser/output code before running semantic tests --syntaxonly	Only run syntax tests
-	--forceStrict	Run the tests with a 'use strict' inserted at the top of every test file (required to test ES6 extensions on Node 4 and 5)
+	--notStrict		Run the tests without a 'use strict' inserted at the top of every test file (NB: the reverse --forceStrict was the default until v3.0.11)

 > **v2.x** users - The flag --generators has been replaced by --nogenerators, which has the opposite sense.